kshootmania/ksm-chart-format/ksh_format.md

     - Audio filenames cannot be used.
 - "`pfiltergain`" (default:"`50`")
     - The gain of the peaking filter for laser audio effects (int, 0-100)
+- "`scroll_speed`" (Not supported in KSM v1.xx)
+    - A scroll speed change (float)
+    - The value behaves as a linear graph (the same as manual tilts and lane zooms)
+        - An immediate change can be created by successive two lines of the "`scroll_speed`" option.
+    - The value is a multiplier (e.g. 1.0 for normal speed, 2.0 for double speed, 0.5 for half speed).
 - "`stop`"
     - A pause (int)
     - The value is the length of the pause (192 per measure).
+    - Equivalent to setting "`scroll_speed`" to 0 for a duration.
+    - If both "`stop`" and "`scroll_speed`" are specified at the same position, "`stop`" has higher priority.
 - "`tilt`"
     - A type change of lane tilts (string or float)
         - "`normal`": The default tilt